 How Can TecEx Help With Mandatory Local Marine Cargo Insurance?

-With our Liability Cover offering, your long-standing, integrated supply chain can remain unchanged despite local marine cargo insurance requirements.
-You won’t need to change your Incoterms or adjust supplier contracts.
-You can continue managing your established global logistics your way.
+With our liability cover, your long-standing, integrated supply chain can remain unchanged despite local marine cargo insurance requirements.
+You won’t need to change your Incoterm or adjust supplier contracts.
+You can continue managing your established global logistics without derailing your supply chain.

 What Does The Marine Insurance Act Mean For Tech Importers?